YunoHost-Apps/calibreweb_ynh/README.md

 ## Todo
 - [ ] Multiinstance
 - [ ] Better Multimedia integration
+- [ ] Package_check integrtion
+- [ ] On backup/remove/upgrade : check for database location to update settings

 ## License
 Package and software are GPL 3.0